tktracker/IntuneDocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 2. If you want to apply [scope tags](../fundamentals/scope-tags.md) to this DEP token, choose **Scope (tags)**, and select the scope tags that you want.
 Scope tags applied to a token will be inherited by profiles and devices added to this token.
 3. Choose **Create**.

-With the push certificate, Intune can enroll and manage iOS devices by pushing policy to enrolled mobile devices.
+With the push certificate, Intune can enroll and manage iOS/iPadOS devices by pushing policy to enrolled mobile devices.
 Intune automatically synchronizes with Apple to see your enrollment program account.

 ## Create an Apple enrollment profile